RxLaboratory/Ramses/src-docs/docs/help/users.md

 !!!
 Note
     Althought the *administrator* has the right to modify all users, he cannot remove himself nor change his own role.
 Another administrator has to do it.

+### Project Administrator (Proj Admin)

+The *Project Administrator* has the necessary rights to configure and modify projects, especially but non exclusively:

+- Modifying projects.
+- Creating, modifying, removing steps.
+- Assigning Users to steps.
+- Creating, modifying, removing Asset Groups.
+- Creating, modifying, removing Sequences.

 ### ![](../img/icons/leader-head-checker_sl.svg){: style="width:26px;"} Leader (Lead)

 The leader is a user who can manage projects, and has less rights than the *administrator*:

 - Creating, modifying, removing shots.
 - Creating, modifying, removing assets.
+- Assigning users to assets and shots.

 ### ![](../img/icons/user_sl.svg){: style="width:26px;"} Standard User (User)